INSIDE THE

 Author

-Dan Meyer, Managing Partner of Tully Rinckey PLLC’s Washington, D.C. office, has dedicated more than 25 years of service to the field of federal employment and national security law as both a practicing attorney and federal investigator and senior executive.
-Dan Meyer is a member and Vice -Chair of the National Security Lawyers Association.
-He is a leader in advocating for service members, federal civilian employees, and contractors as they fight to retain their credentialing, suitability, and security clearances.
-Mr. Meyer can be reached at [email protected] or at (888) 529-4543.
+Dan Meyer, a Partner at Tully Rinckey PLLC’s Washington, D.C. office, has dedicated more than 25 years of service to the field of Federal Employment and National Security law as both a practicing attorney and federal investigator and senior executive.
+He is a lead in advocating for service members, Federal civilian employees, and contractors as they fight to retain their credentialing, suitability and security clearances.

 This entry was posted on Monday, August 30, 2021 2:27 pm